 5. Remember the role of heuristic evaluation.

-Heuristic evaluations help identify key interface usability issues.
-However, this narrow focus means can't provide the same kind of broad-scope insight as other end-user evaluations.
+Sure, heuristic evaluations help identify key interface usability issues.
+However, this narrow focus means they can't provide broader behavioral insights, like other end-user evaluations.

 Fostering Feedback With a Heuristic Evaluation